2019 closure/eviction of Wikia Uncyclopedia

 - The number of edits listed on uncyclopedia.ca is smaller because deleted edits (edits to pages that were later deleted) are included in the number and about 70,000 of these could not be downloaded with the script provided for that purpose.
 This is because of a problem on Wikia's end.
 I was not able to do anything about this, but I screenscraped most of these edits with a script I wrote and saved them as HTML pages.
 They are preserved but not in the database.

 - The number of articles listed on uncyclopedia.ca is smaller because it is not retrieved by counting articles directly but from a database table that did not fill in properly.
-(Software is hard.)
+(Alternatively, it's because Wikia counts articles differently from the default MediaWiki setting.
+After moving Wackypedia, where I made sure to rebuild the database tables, I noticed a similar discrepancy in article count.)

 Many of the Wikia site's editors came to uncyclopedia.ca as well.
 Most of the regulars came over, though some who were new or edited less frequently have not yet arrived; they may not have found us.
 Wikia wikis no longer provide lists of active users, but I can show contribution histories that list edits extending from before uncyclopedia.ca existed to after the closure.
 Here are some: